artsy/artsy-newrelic/README.md

 # artsy-newrelic

 Plug-and-play NewRelic module wrapper configured for Artsy Node apps.
+Features include:

+* Middleware to inject browser monitoring
+* Report uncaught exceptions
+* No-op when the `NEW_RELIC_LICENSE_KEY` environment variable is omitted
+* Timeout after 30 seconds and report the timeout

 ## Example